-\Failure to attend a scheduled Technique Review session, the annual Arts Summit or the bi-annual Community Meeting may count as an absence.
+Failure to attend a scheduled School of Dance meetings and reviews such as the Technique Review session, MPR or the bi-annual Community Meeting may count as an absence.

 Lateness

 Students who arrive more than 5 minutes after class has begun should not come directly into a class, but should wait for the instructor to indicate when to enter.